hashicorp/vault-helm/README.md

 Please see the many options supported in the `values.yaml` file.
 These are also fully documented directly on the [Vault website](https://www.vaultproject.io/docs/platform/k8s/helm.html).

+## Customizations

+This Helm chart has been customized in the following ways:

+### Support LoadBalancerIP Field

+The Service spec in the **server-service.yaml** file now allows setting a specific IP address when the Service type is set to `LoadBalancer` and a **maas.lbAddress** value has been provided.